 Mexico Public Holidays 2027

-Mexican public life pauses for 7 national holidays during 2027.
-The first falls on January 1, 2027 (Año Nuevo) and the last on December 25, 2027 (Navidad).
+Mexico has 7 national public holidays in 2027, starting with New Year's Day on January 1, 2027 and ending with Christmas Day on December 25, 2027.
 Around 2 coincide with the weekend, so plan long weekends around the rest.

 Holidays are spread fairly evenly through 2027, so there is no single month that dominates the calendar.
 Use the table below to see each 2027 holiday in Mexico, when it happens and which day of the week it lands on.
 Regional and local observances are excluded, so what you see are the holidays recognised across Mexico.